Senior Lecturer, 5th Year Module Convenor

 He teaches sessions in both the 4th and 5th year undergraduate programmes, on the following topics:

 - Acute low back pain assessment and management in primary care

 Ben is also a member of the Wellington Interprofessional Teaching Initiative (WITI) and he teaches interprofessional classes of health students as part of WITI’s activities

 Ben’s main research foci are the management of common musculoskeletal conditions in primary care and interprofessional education.

 Ben has previously explored practitioner and patient attitudes and beliefs related to low back pain and influences upon these.
-He is currently leading a clinical trial and an implementation study to explore the feasibility and impact of implementing a new approach to explaining and managing back pain in general practice.
+He has recently led a clinical trial and implementation studyexploring the feasibility and impact of implementing a new approach to explaining and managing back pain in general practice.
 A podcast interview with Ben which discusses his back pain research can be accessed here.

 Ben has led the development of the Back Pain Attitudes Questionnaire (Back-PAQ).
 More information about the Back-PAQ can be found here.

 As part of the Otago Research Collaboration for Knee Arthritis (ORKA), Ben is also leading a project to develop and test new information resources which aim to provide people with knee OA evidence-based information about the condition, the meaning of their symptoms, ways in which they can improve their joint function and quality of life, and services from which they may receive further support.